meghan06/7355608/content/docs/quickstart.md

 5. Follow the on-screen prompts.
 Once you are done, you should reboot into the new firmware!
 Keep in mind that the first boot will always take longer due to a process called "memory training".
 DO NOT power off the device at any time during the first boot.

 ## Step 4: altOS
+This step covers the installation of a altOS (alternateOS); something that is not chromeOS.
+You can choose between 3 OS'es; Windows, Linux, and even macOS.

 {{< tabs tabTotal="3">}}
 {{% tab tabName="Windows" %}}